CGGS-26/CGGS/README.md

 CGGS produces multi-view images with rich detail and superior semantic coherence, showcasing domain‑agnosticity.
 Our results outperform other works with an accurately detailed description and unified 3D consistency.
-Specifically, DreamScene360 generates visual results with less major content in the horizon field; While Director3D is capable of depicting the content described in text prompts, it is constrained by a limited field of view; LucidDreamr causes undesirable style transfer, wrong stitches between concepts, and inconsistent content, as highlighted in the red box.
+Specifically, DreamScene360 generates visual results with less major content in the horizon field; While Director3D is capable of depicting the content described in text prompts, it is constrained by a limited field of view; LucidDreamer causes undesirable style transfer, wrong stitches between concepts, and inconsistent content, as highlighted in the red box.

 ## Environment Set up